dirakx1/MoneyOnTangle/iotacore/README.md

 * Iotacore will be in charge of controlling money transactions.

-* As example we can interact with DEVNET for testing purposes, using a python/go/node/rust? client library (this is before we have our own node, that would be terraformed) for this purpose we can use:
+* As example we can interact with DEVNET for testing (and validation of easygiro workflow) purposes, using a python/go/node/rust etc client library for this purpose

+For example :

 * https://github.com/iotaledger/iota.lib.py or
 * https://docs.iota.org/docs/iota-go/0.1/README or the lenguage of your preference.